 The Root of the Problem: Prioritisation

 The speed at which the infections multiply is definitely a concern.
-But the deeper problem at the heart of the crisis has to do with the lack of resources, ventilators and other medical supplies to meet the exponential growth in patients.
+But the deeper problem at the heart of the crisis has to do with the lack of resources, ventilators, and other medical supplies to meet the exponential growth in patients.
 The resulting physical and mental stress placed on healthcare staff only makes matters worse.
 If the number of patients remained steady for say, a month, providing necessary care to critical patients until discharge would be relatively more manageable.
-Our healthcare institutions have not been designed to scale for such an exponential growth in patients.
+Our healthcare institutions have not been designed to scale for such exponential growth in patients.

 “Our healthcare institutions have not been designed to scale for such an exponential growth in patients.”

-So as the number of infected patients rise, they rapidly use up the hospital’s resources – both in the form of available healthcare workers and medical equipment.
+So as the number of infected patients rises, they rapidly use up the hospital’s resources – both in the form of available healthcare workers and medical equipment.
 For example, some may merely want to get a pre-emptive test for reassurance while others with mild symptoms rightfully will need quarantined care.
 Those in critical conditions on the other hand will require Intensive Care with ventilators and emergency life-prolonging devices.

 This is in addition to other patients who may be in for general treatment and surgeries for less serious diseases or even routine care.
 In some cases, the volume of infected patients going into hospitals has been so high that healthcare staff and doctors themselves were exposed, exacerbating the crisis even more.